godatadriven/godatadriven-blog/content/spark-rstudio.md

 ### Spark UI

-At this moment you could immediately go to `./spark/bin/sparkR ` to run R code that will execute on spark.
 This R command you have just run launches a spark job.
 Spark has a webui so you can keep track of the cluster.
 To visit the web-ui, first confirm on what IP-adres the master node is via this command:

 ```
 curl icanhazip.com